Holographic complexity of Born-Infeld black holes: EBI black holes

 with

 are mass, electric charge and potential respectively, and the constant

-We see that, action growth of electric EBI black holes is in the same manner as the one of the massive gravity counterparts.
-Electromagnetic field does not change casual structure of EBI black holes compared with AdS-Schwarzschild black holes, but it affects the manners of action growth, which leads Lloyd's bound to be unsaturated.
+We see that, action growth of the electric EBI black holes is formally identical with that of the massive gravity counterparts.
+BI electromagnetic field does not change casual structure of the spacetime compared to AdS-Schwarzschild black holes, but it affects the manner of action growth, which leads Lloyd's bound to be unsaturated.